Visit the institution website for COVID‑19 updates

-We will work with you to expand on your ability to think critically about the design of place and space.
-You will develop advanced skills so that you can deal with complex aspects of landscape design and planning in a creative and innovative way.
+This Landscape Architecture course will improve your ability to think critically about the design of place and space.
+You'll develop advanced skills to deal with complex aspects of landscape design and planning in a creative and innovative way.

-The course can also open up some career paths outside of landscape architecture, such as landscape conservation and garden design history.
+The course can also open up some career paths outside of landscape architecture.
+You could move into landscape conservation and garden design history.

 Information for international students